Dean Faiello: Criminal charges

 Faiello fled United States law enforcement in September 2003, entering Costa Rica on a three-month visa.
-During this time, he continued using his real name, and convinced a local couple of modest financial means that took him in, to relocate to a nicer house Faiello wanted, and pay the rent for him.
+During this time, he continued using his real name and convinced a local couple of modest financial means that took him in to relocate to a nicer house Faiello wanted and pay the rent for him.
 After law enforcement located Faiello, they issued a warrant for his arrest to Costa Rican authorities, leading to his arrest on February 26, 2004, at a resort in north-western Costa Rica.
-While imprisoned in Costa Rica, he fought extradition back to the United States for months by hiring an Immigration Attorney who asked the same Costa Rican couple to legally adopt Faiello as a son, despite being much older than them; exploiting a loophole in Costa Rica's extradition agreement with the US that does not allow Costa Rican citizens to be extradited.
-This plan ultimately failed when a Judge denied the adoption, stating in his ruling as "...the adoptee is older than his adopters;" and Faiello was returned to the United States 2–3 days later, in May 2005.
+While imprisoned in Costa Rica, he fought extradition back to the United States for months by hiring an immigration attorney who asked the same Costa Rican couple to legally adopt Faiello as a son, despite being much older than them; exploiting a loophole in Costa Rica's extradition agreement with the US that does not allow Costa Rican citizens to be extradited.
+This plan ultimately failed when a judge denied the adoption, stating in his ruling that "...the adoptee is older than his adopters," and Faiello was returned to the United States 2–3 days later, in May 2005.
 He was charged by the New York State District Attorney's Office with second-degree murder in the death of Maria Cruz.
 In October 2006, three years after Maria Cruz's murder, during a pre-trial hearing, he admitted to the Manhattan District Supreme Court Judge that Maria Cruz came to his office for a scheduled procedure on the day she went missing.
-On December 4, 2006, he entered into a plea agreement; pleading guilty to one-count of first degree assault and practicing medicine without a Medical license, in exchange for a 20-year prison sentence.
+On December 4, 2006, he entered into a plea agreement, pleading guilty to one count of first-degree assault and practicing medicine without a medical license, in exchange for a 20-year prison sentence.